Contents of this page

 Updating your details:

 Updating your equality data should take no more than five minutes.
-Please log into Employee Self Service (https://selfservice.mais.leeds.ac.uk).
+Please log into Employee Self Service.
 Your ‘Equality Data’ can be found by clicking on ‘Personal Information’, then ‘Personal Profile’.
 You can amend your equality data by clicking on the pencil/edit icon on the right of the screen.
 Make sure you save any changes.
-A guide with screenshots can be found here.
+Find our more using the Steps to Update your Equality Data guide (PDF).

 Once you save any changes, this information is stored securely against your staff record.
 No notifications are sent, to yourself or any other member of University staff, but your updated information will be available for future aggregated reporting, where no individuals can be identified.